July 31, 2017 By Nathaly Pesantez

 In accordance to the RFP released Feb.
 2016, an 80,000-square-foot public school with seats for 600 students is also included in TF Cornerstone’s development.

-Among the 400,000-square-feet reserved for commercial use is office space for tech start-ups and creative industries and classroom space for workforce training in arts, technology, and manufacturing.
+The plan features 100,000 square feet of light industrial space, including 50,000 square feet of affordable space.
+Additionally, 400,000-square-feet is reserved for office space for tech start-ups and other industries as well as classroom space for workforce training in arts, technology, and manufacturing.

 A one-acre park for the public is also included in the project, along with a performing arts training center and retail space.